jackjohnjamison/tiles-vue-2/README.md

 - Use the improved image import script from tanks - looks harder than I thought!
 - Make the editor tabs accesible, maybe more the sections up a level, re-use CSS, they should poobably have a consistant width most of the time at least

+- Looking into hovered tile, can the pinia imlamentation be used in the rest of the code.
+What is hovered tile currently used for?
+- Get the travel point dialog to look in the file system for avalible maps and define entry point
+- Move about the edit UI to be more sensible before it gets oot of control